Healing the Desert with Trees in Darfur

 Summary

-Kids for Kids works with communities in Darfur, Sudan an area that suffers the increasing effects of climate change.
-Kids for Kids is planting community forests in villages in Darfur, Sudan.
-The forests will create a microclimate that will reduce soil temperatures, increase soil moisture levels, stabilise the soil and stop the desert encroaching.
-The 14 different species of drought-resistant tree also provide shade, fruit and the seeds of the Moringa tree can also be used to clean water.
+Kids for Kids works with communities in Darfur, Sudan - an area that suffers the increasing effects of climate change.
+We plant 15 species of trees in community forests across 110 villages.
+The forests are creating microclimates that reduce soil temperatures, increase soil moisture levels, stabilise the soil and stop the desert encroaching.
+These drought-resistant trees also provide shade, fruit to combat food insecurity - and the seeds of the Moringa tree can also be used to clean water!

 $10,000